 Among the scattered shark vertebrae is part of a dolphin jaw.
 Jacket #1 is now on display at Buena Vista Museum.
 I am still working on Jacket #2 and should have it ready to be displayed soon

 This beautiful dolphin skull was featured in National Geographic's "America's Lost Treasures" show in 2012.
 During the filming we were introduced to paleontologist Dr. Larry Barnes from LA Natural History Museum.
 He examined the dolphin and determined that it possibly was a new species.
-He suggested that I come to their museum's lab and prepare the dolphin so we could confirm it as being a new species.
+He suggested that I come to their museum's lab and prepare the dolphin under the supervision of Dr. Barnes and senior paleontological preparator, Howell Thomas.

 In 2013 we were asked by LA History Museum if we would like to host a field trip for the Society of Vertebrae Paleontology meeting which was to take place in Los Angeles.
 We agreed to it and decided to enclose an area of exposed bonebed to feature during the field trip at our quarry.
 It was some undertaking getting all the construction done in such a rural area, but we did it.
 Here is the room in the framing stage.